learningOrchestra/mlToolKits/database_api_image/readme.md

 The first row is always the metadata file

 ## POST IP:5000/files
-Insert a csv into the database via path /add using the POST method, json must be contained in the body of the http request.
+Insert a csv into the database using the POST method, json must be contained in the body of the http request.
-The inserted json must contained the fields:
+The inserted json must has the fields:
 ```
 {
   filename: "key_to_document_identification",